HealthCatalyst/SSIS/R Extensibility Instructions.md

 Establish local folder on the ETL server.
 This is the working directory that the user script will run in. *Ideally, have the client DBA configure it as a shared folder that the analyst (i.e., model developer) can read and write to.* The following must be in the shared folder that is local to the ETL server.
 After deploying, the R script will actually run from a cell in EDWAdmin.
 This is a placeholder for the file while you're testing.
 Note: the person who trained the model will have to help in identifying these:

   - R script that contains the deploy code.
 Example: `heart_failure_v1_deploy.R`
-  - 2 rda model files that were generated when training.
+  - Model files that were generated when training.
 Examples:
     - `heart_failure_v1_rmodel_info_RF.rda`
     - `heart_failure_v1_rmodel_probability.rds`

-The `.rda` or `.rds` files contain the model logic.
+The `.rda`, `.rds`, or `.RData` files contain the model logic.
 Starting with healthcareai v2.0, only one rds is used.
 You can check healthcareai version via `sessionInfo()` in R

 ### R Script and Package Verification Process